U.K. reports record 93,045 COVID-19 cases as Omicron surges

 Share:

-LONDON -- Britain reported record COVID-19 infections for the third consecutive day on Friday, with a rise to 93,045 new cases fuelled by the rapid spread of the Omicron variant of the virus.
+LONDON -- Britain reported record COVID-19 infections for the third consecutive day on Friday, with a rise to 93,045 new cases fueled by the rapid spread of the Omicron variant of the virus.

 The government will hold an emergency committee meeting on Omicron at the weekend with the devolved administrations in Scotland, Wales and Northern Ireland, British Prime Minister Boris Johnson's office said after he spoke with Scottish First Minister Nicola Sturgeon.